Approximately 251 kilometers from Williams

 Tatlayoko Lake Road

-2. Keep going straight on Tatlayoko Lake Road, and you would reach
+2. Keep going straight on Tatlayoko Lake Road, and reach

 Tatlayoko Lake Recreation Site 13.1 kilometers past the Snoring Horse

 124⁰23.334'.
 Elevation: 845 meters.

 Tatlayoko Lake Road at Tatlayoko Lake Recreation Site